top of page

 The adjective 'impeccable' has its origins in the Latin word 'impeccabilis,' which is a combination of 'im-' (meaning 'not') and 'peccare' (meaning 'to sin' or 'to make a mistake').
 In its earliest usage, 'impeccabilis' was used in a religious context to describe individuals who were free from sin or moral error.
 Over time, the term evolved to encompass a broader sense of faultlessness and perfection, extending beyond religious matters to describe anything that is flawless and in accordance with the highest standards.
 The etymology of 'impeccable' underscores its historical connection to the idea of being without fault or error, and it continues to be used to praise things or individuals that meet the most exacting standards of excellence.

-Find the meaning of impeccable
+Find the correct meaning of the adjective impeccable:

 Try Again!